Popmotion/popmotion/packages/popmotion/docs/blog/20180904-introducing-pose-for-vue.md

 # Introducing Pose for Vue

-Over the past couple weeks I've seen a few people mention Vue when talking about Pose integration.
+For as long as there's been a flavour of Pose for React, there's been requests for a Pose for Vue.

-So, over the last week I've been tinkering with Vue and figuring out the best way to bring Pose's declarative animations and interactions to this growing framework.
+Over the last week I've been tinkering with Vue and figuring out the best way to bring Pose's declarative animations and interactions to this fast-growing framework.

 Today, I'm pleased to announce the first release of [Pose for Vue](/pose)!

-Let's take a look at the new library.
+Let's take a look at this new library.

 <TOC />